 - Cucumber and feta: this recipe is similar to the cucumber bites, above, but with different additions.
 First, chop 1 cucumber into small, bite-sized cubes.
 Put into a medium-sized bowl and add 1 table spoon olive oil, 1/3 cup feta cheese, and a splash of lemon juice.

 - Carrot and zucchini fries: simply said, these are delicious.
 This is a slight twist on the recipe found here: Voracious Vander: The Best Way to Cook Zucchini and Carrots.
 First, preheat the oven to 220.
 Cut carrots and zucchini into long “fries”.
 Put the veggies into a large bowl and toss with olive oil, salt, pepper, and your choice of additional spices.
 My favorites are crushed red pepper and thyme, but you can get creative and try different varieties.
 Spread the veggies over a greased or lined cookie sheet and roast for 10 minutes.
 Turn all the veggies, and roast for a n additional 10 minutes, or until they start to brown.
+You may even wish to use a demi glace for an extra finishing touch.

 - Baked zucchini fries: these are similar to the carrot and zucchini fries above, but are breaded, rather than sprinkled with spices.
 It is adapted from this recipe: Fun and Food Cafe: Fried Zucchini.
 First, preheat the oven to 450.
 Then cut 3 zucchinis into long “fries”.
 Set aside, and put the following into a freezer bag: ¾ cup flour or bread crumbs, your choice of spices (some of the best are thyme, paprika, cayenne, garlic powder, onion powder, and parsley flakes).
 Then crack an egg into a bowl and whisk it well.
 Dip the zucchini fries into the egg to coat well, then shake around well in the freezer bag until they are “breaded.”
 Put the fries on a greased or lined cookie sheet and bake for 12 minutes, or until lightly browned.